CRasico/.dotfiles/README.md

 ## How To Utilize

-In orer to install, ensure to download or clone this repository directly to the root directory `~`
+In order to install, ensure to download or clone this repository directly to the root directory `~`

 From there utilizing bash run the installation script in order to setup your configuration